d13co/d13.co/content/posts/set-up-voi-participation-node/index.md

 sudo ALGORAND_DATA=/var/lib/algorand diagcfg telemetry enable &&\
 sudo systemctl restart voi
 ```

+You can check if the telemetry is working correctly by checking the `Node Health` section of the [Monitoring](#monitoring) web interface.

 {{< details "🧠 Pro tip: Reduced logging interferes with telemetry" >}}
 If you have manually disabled or reduced logging on your node, telemetry will not work.